worthingtonse/WEST-Protocol/B. Header Format: Requests.md

 --- | --- | ---
  00 |  Echo | Sends a request for a response.
- 01 | Version | Returns the version of the RAIDA Software
+ 01 | Version | Returns the version of the RAIDA Software 02 | ShowStats | Shows information about requests to the RAIDA 03 | Audit | Shows how many coins are in the RAIDA

 ### 1. Authentication Commands
 Code (Decimal) | Command | Description